 Is it safety or censorship?
 USC cancels valedictorian speech over Israel-Hamas protests.

-The University of California has canceled the commencement speech of its valedictorian.
-She says she was censored for being Pro-Palestinian as Jewish groups alleged her bias.
-University officials argue they were motivated by public safety concerns.
+The University of Southern California has canceled its valedictorian’s commencement speech.
+She says she was censored for being pro-Palestinian as Jewish groups alleged her bias.
+University officials argued they were motivated by public safety concerns.

 | Los Angeles